You think being evil is hard work? Try changing careers.

 How Lynda F., a TopResume writer, help the Wicked Witch

 "Miss Thropp came to me after a short period of recuperation from a water-related injury.
-She is most interested in positions of leadership and wanted to clearly point out that she had numerous experiences working with diverse groups, while also implementing multi-layer strategies of revenge.
-Her ability to remain calm during hostile takeovers by young girls was something that she wanted to make clear, as it's a valued skill in the business world."
+She is most interested in positions of leadership and wanted to clearly point out that she had numerous experiences working with diverse groups while simultaneously implementing multi-layer strategies of revenge.
+Her ability to remain calm during hostile takeovers by young girls was something that she wanted to emphasize, as it's a valued skill in the business world."

 The Big Bad Wolf